gohond/monocle-legacy/README.md

 Development process
 -------------------

-The master branch is tested but is not guaranteed to be stable, please build against release tags for production environments.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/erkmos/monocle/tags) are created regularly to indicate new official, stable release versions of Monocle.

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.